 We enter into certain contracts that contain a variety of indemnifications, principally with ACM and underwriters, against third-party claims for errors and omissions in connection with their services to us.
 We have not incurred any costs to defend lawsuits or settle claims related to these indemnification agreements.
 As a result, the estimated fair value of these agreements, as well as the maximum amount attributable to past events, is not material.
-Accordingly, we have no liabilities recorded for these agreements at December 31, 2023 and December 31, 2022.
+Accordingly, we have no liabilities recorded for these agreements at December 31, 2024 and December 31, 2023.

 Nine putative class action lawsuits were filed in connection with the tender offer and merger for JAVELIN alleging, among other things, breach of fiduciary duties and seeking equitable relief, including, among other relief, to enjoin consummation of the transactions, or rescind or unwind the transactions if already consummated, and award costs and disbursements, including reasonable attorneys' fees and expenses.
 The sole Florida lawsuit was never served on the defendants, and that case was voluntarily dismissed and closed on January 20, 2017.
 On April 25, 2016, the Maryland court issued an order consolidating the eight Maryland cases into one action, captioned In re JAVELIN Mortgage Investment Corp.
 Shareholder Litigation (Case No. 24-C-16-001542), and designated counsel for one of the Maryland cases as interim lead co-counsel.
 On May 26, 2016, interim lead counsel filed the Consolidated Amended Class Action Complaint for Breach of Fiduciary Duty asserting consolidated claims of breach of fiduciary duty, aiding and abetting the breaches of fiduciary duty, and waste.
-On June 27, 2016, defendants filed a Motion to Dismiss the Consolidated Amended Class Action Complaint for Fiduciary 14, 2024, the Court reserved ruling.
+On June 27, 2016, defendants filed a Motion to Dismiss the Consolidated Amended Class Action Complaint for Dismiss on March 3, 2017, and the Court reserved ruling.
 The Court deferred ruling on the Motion to Dismiss several times.
 On February 14, 2024, the Court issued an order granting defendants' Motion to Dismiss, and dismissed all of plaintiffs' claims with prejudice, and without leave to amend.
 On March 11, 2024, plaintiffs filed a Notice of Appeal of the Court's order of dismissal.
+On July 3, 2024, plaintiffs filed a voluntary notice of dismissal of the previously filed appeal.